 - Vacuum or dust out cobwebs and dust that have accumulated in smoke alarms at least once per year.

-- Consider installing interconnected photoelectric smoke alarms (wired or wireless).
+- Consider installing interconnected smoke alarms (wired or wireless).
 When one smoke alarm sounds, every alarm throughout the house sounds.
 Here's some more information about Wireless Interconnected Smoke Alarms

 - In the event of a false alarm, never remove the battery or disconnect the power source.
 Simply fan the smoke or steam away from the smoke alarm until the alarm stops.
 Some smoke alarms come with a button you can push to temporarily silence the alarm.